Richard Rainwater: Early life

-Rainwater grew up in Fort Worth, Texas.
 Richard Rainwater was born in Fort Worth, Texas, in 1944.
 He grew up in a family of entrepreneurs and investors, and was exposed to the world of business and finance at an early age.
 Rainwater's father, Sam, was a successful businessman and investor, who owned a number of companies in the Fort Worth area.
-From a young age, Rainwater was exposed to the world of business and finance, and learned the value of hard work and determination from his father.
+From a young age, Rainwater was exposed to the world of business and finance from his father.
 His father started off as the owner of a wholesale grocery business and his mother was a clerk at J.C.
 Penney.
 He is of Lebanese ancestry.
 Rainwater graduated from R. L. Paschal High School.
-In 1963, he was initiated as a member of the Tau chapter of the Kappa Sigma fraternity at the University of Texas at Austin and in 1966, he graduated with a degree in mathematics.
+In 1962, he was initiated as a member of the Tau chapter of Kappa Sigma fraternity at the University of Texas at Austin and in 1966, he graduated with a degree in mathematics.
 In 1996, he was recognized as Kappa Sigma Man of the Year.
 In 1968, he earned a Master of Business Administration from the Stanford Graduate School of Business.